aadinoyiibrahim/income/README.md

 # About the project

+This is a case study for financial data

 # Task

 Predict income and expenses for a holdout sample of ~10K users for the month of August based on a training sample of ~10K users from Februrary through July.

 Based on your judgement of the usefulness of the results, either aggregate the data into incoming & outgoing flows, or predict based on the transaction type/category.

+We start by aggregating data into In (incoming) and Out (outgoing) flows.
+And this would be the response feature.

 # what's included